Setup new configuration

 • Grafana URL: This is just a URL where your Grafana is available.

 • Downloaded Folders: The watched field defines folders which will be considered for manipulation.
 You can see these folders in your Grafana Web UI, under Dashboards > Management.
 From there, you can simply define the folders you want to be downloaded in the watched list.
-The dashboards are downloaded as JSON files in the $OUTPUT_PATH/dashboards/$GRAFANA_FOLDER_NAME directory.
-Where $OUTPUT_PATH is the path defined in the dashboard_output configuration property and $GRAFANA_FOLDER_NAME the name of the folder from which the dashboards were downloaded.
+The dashboards are downloaded as JSON files in the $OUTPUT_PATH/org_name/dashboards/$GRAFANA_FOLDER_NAME directory.
+Where $OUTPUT_PATH is the path defined in the output_path configuration property and $GRAFANA_FOLDER_NAME the name of the folder from which the dashboards were downloaded.

 Note

-Starting with verions 0.7.0 regex patterns for folders are now supported, ex: Other|General, folder/*
+Starting with version 0.7.0 regex patterns for folders are now supported, ex: Other|General, folder/*

 After you are done, and you can execute ./bin/gdg dash list successfully, eg.: